grafana/alloy/docs/sources/collect/logs-in-kubernetes.md

 ### Pods logs

 {{< admonition type="tip" >}}
 You can get pods logs through the log files on each node.
-In this guide, you will get the logs through the Kubernetes API because it doesn't require system privileges for {{< param "PRODUCT_NAME" >}}.
+In this guide, you get the logs through the Kubernetes API because it doesn't require system privileges for {{< param "PRODUCT_NAME" >}}.
 {{< /admonition >}}

 The following components are needed: